HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Introduction/Introduction.md

    - Games
    - Websites
    - Mobile apps<br/><br/>

-`Software Engineering:` Software engineering is the systematic application of engineering principles to the development, operation, and maintenance of software.
+`Software Engineering:` Software engineering is the systematic application of engineering principles to software development, operation, and maintenance.
 It involves a disciplined approach to creating reliable, efficient, and maintainable software products.<br/>
-Key activities in software engineering:<br/>
+#### Key activities in software engineering:<br/>
   - Requirements gathering: Understanding the needs of the users.
   - Design: Creating a blueprint of the software system.
   - Coding: Writing the actual code using programming languages.